davidcole1977/web-development-katas/async-json-kata.md

 * Don't hard code the JSON data object in your test spec – instead make it available by reading the file contents using NodeJS module(s) / function(s)

-## Task 3: Update your function to return an `error` argument if the JSON has a status of "failure"
+## Task 3: Update your function to pass an Error object to the callback function if the JSON has a status of "failure"

 An updated implementation of `getData()` would look something like this: